Return to Index

 What About Total Body Scanning?

 Questions arise among the experts when CTs are used to scan the whole body for disease rather than specific areas.
-While scanning specific areas of the body to look for certain conditions (such as scanning the heart to look for heart disease) may be appropriate in some people with risk factors, this is different than scanning the entire body without a clear purpose.
+While scanning specific areas of the body to look for certain conditions (like scanning the heart and blood vessels to look for cardiovascular disease or the lungs for cancer) may be appropriate in some people with risk factors, this is different than scanning the entire body without a clear purpose.
 Many of us will have small abnormalities that can be found with this whole body image that may or may not be signs of a serious condition.

-Doctors have even created the term, “incidentalomas” for tumors—often benign—that are found “incidentally” by regional or whole body CT scanning.
-These incidentalomas may be found in the thyroid, parathyroid, kidneys, adrenals, liver, kidneys, or brain.
+Doctors have even created the term, “incidentalomas” for masses—often benign—that are found “incidentally” by regional or whole body CT scanning.
+These incidentalomas may be found in the thyroid, parathyroid, kidneys, adrenal glands, liver, or brain.
 Finding an incidentaloma can lead to further testing or even surgery, and it is more likely to lead to anxiety and cost than improved health outcome or saving of life.

 What most providers worry about is whether doing CTs in normal people will generate a high number of false positives and false negatives.
 False positives occur when a scan of a healthy person's body finds something that looks suspicious for disease (such as an incidentaloma) but turns out on further exploration to be harmless.
 This outcome can generate needless worry and cause side effects from other tests now needed to "rule out" a problem.